yudppp/git-svc/README.md

 # add worktree for an existing branch and link packages/a
 git svc init packages/a feature

+# only checkout packages/a using sparse checkout
+git svc init --sparse packages/a feature

 # create a new branch from origin/main and link packages/a
 git svc init packages/a -b feat-a origin/main